 I chose to make biscotti bites which are just smaller biscotti.
-When looking for a container to use my for Dunkin’ Donuts® Coffee and biscotti gift, I was having a hard time finding one to fit full sized biscotti, so I went with a smaller version.
 If you wish to have longer biscotti, just roll out the dough a little more on the sides so that each loaf is wider.

 After the initial baking of the biscotti they get cut and then baked again on each side.
 That is what gives them their crunch!

-You can see how beautifually golden brown they are after their second baking.
-This is a very verstile recipe and you can easily tweak this basic biscotti recipe by adding raisins, cranberries, other nuts, or dipping in melted chocolate.
+You can see how beautifully golden brown they are after their second baking.
+This is a very versatile recipe and you can easily tweak this basic biscotti recipe by adding raisins, cranberries, other nuts, or dipping in melted chocolate.

 These biscotti taste even better the day after they are made so feel free to make them in advance.

-Imagine the smile on your neighbor’s face when they open up their gift box and see these yummy biscotti and delicious Dunkin’ Donuts® Coffee!
+Imagine the smile on your neighbor's face when they open up their gift box and see these yummy biscotti and delicious coffee!